 They nod slowly, knowingly.
 Yep, she really isn’t from around here.

 At least that’s what I think is happening.

-Again, people are NOT used to foreigners here.
+Again, people are NOT used to foreigners in this city.
 And I’m trying to learn Mandarin, but I’m already in the thick of it and I’m starting from zero.
 Like a baby learning a language, except that people don’t expect me to interact like a baby.

 And yet, despite all of that, I’m not entirely lost anymore.
 Since my first week, I’ve learned how to get to lots of places – at least the important places where I go regularly.

 This is a bizarre way to learn a language (and I’ve studied French, Spanish and Arabic before moving here, so I have a lot to compare it with).
 Despite doing my best to attend Mandarin classes when I’m not teaching, I’m picking up written characters separately from learning how to say words.
 So, I don’t know how to pronounce most of those characters that I recognize, and there are Mandarin phrases that I understand but have no idea how to read or write.

-Another phrase in my arsenal is, “University of Jinan, west campus.”
+Another phrase in my Mandarin arsenal is, “University of Jinan, west campus.”
 That’s for cab drivers, and when I say it, what’s going through my mind is, “Please take me home and don’t murder me or rip me off, cabbie.”
 So far it’s worked really well.
+They always understand.